astropy/astropy/docs/install.rst

 - `objgraph <https://mg.pov.lt/objgraph/>`_: Used only in tests to test for reference leaks.

-- `setuptools <https://setuptools.readthedocs.io>`_: Used for discovery of entry points which are used to insert fitters into modeling.fitting
+- `setuptools <https://setuptools.readthedocs.io>`_: Used for discovery of entry points which are used to insert fitters into `astropy.modeling.fitting`.

 - `bleach <https://bleach.readthedocs.io/>`_: Used to sanitize text when disabling HTML escaping in the :class:`~astropy.table.Table` HTML writer.